KehanLong/DR-Lyapunov-Function/README.md

 # DR-Lyapunov-Function-Search
 This repo contains implementations for the paper: "Distributionally Robust Lyapunov Function Search Under Uncertainty"

-Please check out the paper here: https://arxiv.org/pdf/2212.01554.pdf
+You can find the paper here: https://arxiv.org/pdf/2212.01554.pdf

-## Method
+## Instructions
+In this work, we compare six different formulations in searching a Lyapunov function for uncertain dynamical systems.
+These formulations include Baseline sum-of-squares (SOS), chance-constrained (CC) SOS, distributionally robust chance-constrained (DRCC) SOS, baseline neural network (NN), CC-NN, and DRCC-NN.

-The sum-of-squares (SOS)-based formulations are implemented in Matlab.
-The nerual network based formulations are provided in the two notebook files.
+The sum-of-squares (SOS)-based formulations are implemented using Matlab, while the neural network-based formulations can be found in the provided Jupyter notebook files.

 ## Citation